mabjq/ds24_etl_pipeline/README.md

 ## Overview

 This project, developed as part of a Python programming course, implements an automated ETL (Extract, Transform, Load) pipeline to fetch, process, and store gold and silver prices from the CoinGecko API, using Python.
-The pipeline retrieves daily prices for gold (PAXG) and silver (silver-token-xagx), transforms them (e.g., percentage change calculation), stores the data in a SQLite database, and visualizes the results as a line plot with dual y-axes.
-It includes error handling, logging, automated tests, and scheduling via CRON on Ubuntu.
+The pipeline retrieves daily prices for gold (PAXG) and silver (silver-token-xagx), transforms them (percentage change calculation), stores the data in a SQLite database, and visualizes the results as a line plot.
+It includes error handling, logging, tests, and scheduling via CRON on Ubuntu.
 Project focus is on code structure, modularity, testing and automation and not so much on the data.

 ## Features